 - Inhibits muscle contractions of the uterus to avoid the uterine wall rejecting the adhering egg

 - Inhibits development of a new follicle.

 If fertilization does not occur and no embryo is conceived, the corpus luteum breaks down and the secretion of progesterone drops significantly to stop the growth of the uterine wall.
 As the lining of the womb is no longer maintained by progesterone from the corpus luteum, the lining breaks away, resulting in menstrual bleeding.

-If conception does occur, progesterone stimulates the development of blood vessels that endometrium (the lining of the womb) and stimulates glands in the endometrium to secrete nutrients that nourish the early embryo.
+If conception does occur, progesterone stimulates the further development of blood vessels in the endometrium (the lining of the womb) and stimulates glands in the endometrium to secrete nutrients that nourish the early embryo.
 Progesterone prepares the tissue lining of the uterus to accept implantation of the fertilized egg and helps to preserve the endometrium throughout pregnancy.5

-Once a placenta is established, progesterone secretion initiates to supplement that of the corpus luteum - levels of progesterone from the placenta remain elevated throughout the pregnancy.
-The hormone prevents further eggs from maturing and prepares the breasts for lactation.
+Levels of progesterone from the placenta remain elevated throughout the pregnancy, and the hormone prevents further eggs from maturing and causes changes in breast tissue to prepare for lactation.
 Progesterone is vital to the survival of the embryo and fetus throughout gestation and becomes the major hormone supporting the pregnancy.

 How does progesterone work?